Bankruptcy vs. default: Which route is best for you?

 Key takeaways

-• Defaulting on a loan means that you've violated the promissory or cardholder agreement with the lender to make payments on time.
+- Defaulting on a loan means that you’ve violated the promissory note or cardholder agreement with the lender to make payments on time.

-• Default and bankruptcy usually go hand in hand – many borrowers default on their loans and then subsequently file for bankruptcy.
+- Default and bankruptcy usually go hand in hand.
+Borrowers may default on their loans and then subsequently file for bankruptcy.

 Should I declare bankruptcy or walk away from my debt?

-Defaulting on a loan can result in a variety of actions being taken against you as well as other negative consequences.
+Defaulting on your debts, whether it’s a loan, credit card or another form of credit, can result in a variety of consequences, including legal action being taken against you.
 Here are some of the most common outcomes for those who default.

 Debt is sold to a collection agency